jan-pavlovsky/UrhoPHPTest/README.md

 # UrhoPHPTest

-## A Xamarin application using OpenGL throught UrhoSharp Framework written mostly in PHP and compiled with The Peachpie Compiler
+## A Xamarin application using OpenGL through UrhoSharp Framework written mostly in PHP and compiled with The Peachpie Compiler into .NET

 ### Build Instructions